ajg555/docker-ghcr-login/README.md

 # docker-ghcr-login
-Shell script for authentication on the GitHub Container Repository using tokens.
+Shell script for authentication on the GitHub Container Registry (GHCR/ghcr.io) using tokens.